Nunie123/data_engineering_on_gcp_book/ch_12_monitoring.md

 https://ic1434f8836d84236p-tp.appspot.com
 ```

-Let's trigger the DAG (check out chapter 5 for more details on interacting with the Airflow UI).
+Let's trigger the DAG (check out [Chapter 5](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_05_dags.md) for more details on interacting with the Airflow UI).
 Our task will retry once.
 When it fails on it's second try it will send us an alert in Slack.

 ## Wrapping Up
 We did a lot in this chapter.
 We set up a Composer Environment, a DAG, a Cloud Function, a Cloud Build Trigger, a Secret, and a Pub/Sub Topic.
 Hopefully you feel pretty good about how your knowledge has grown over this book such that you're able to tie multiple GCP services together to build your infrastructure.

 This is the last chapter in this book where we will be introducing new tools.
 While there is a lot more we could have talked about on GCP, you should now have a good understanding of the major components of a typical data engineering stack, and how to stand those components up using GCP.

-The next chapter, Chapter 13, will go over how to get a complete Data Engineering infrastructure up and running.
+The next chapter, [Chapter 13](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_13_up_and_running.md), will go over how to get a complete Data Engineering infrastructure up and running.

 ## Cleaning Up
 We used a lot of different GCP services in this chapter, so let's start taking them down.